 Listen to this Lesson:

-You might be wondering how you can teach your students to master multiplying single-digit numbers.
+You might be wondering how you can teach your students to master multiplying single-digit numbers and have even heard of multiplication using arrays.
 Suppose you were asked by your student what multiplication is; you can explain that it is one of the four basic mathematical operations wherein you repeatedly combine the same values until you reach the final repetition.
 However, as simple as the sentence can sound, the idea may still be puzzling to your students.